The art of brewing – since 1040

 Now it is freed of impurities, such as protein and yeast, in our state-of-the-art filter system (of course, this step is skipped for our naturally cloudy wheaten beer specialities) until it is ready for bottling.

-The beer passes through the bottling cellar, where the bottles are labelled and packaged, and where the barrels and bottles are automatically stacked onto pallets.
-After this, it is shipped off to be enjoyed by you, the consumers.
+After the beer has passed through the bottling cellar, where the bottles are labelled and packaged - and where the pallets of barrels and bottles are stacked up fully automatically.
+It is finally ready for you, the beer connoisseur.

 Constant quality checks